 Speaking English is the key to integration, helping migrants find decent work and become part of their local community.
 Yet some 844,000 people living in England – 1.6% of all residents – do not speak English well or at all, according to the 2011 census.

 Some migrants struggle to learn because classes are oversubscribed or they cannot access funding to study at discounted rates.
 There is also a lack of study options for people who work long hours and cannot attend daytime classes.
-For such kinds of people, there are suggested to take my online class.
-To help them out from their struggle, this is the best solution.

 Other countries have successfully addressed this by offering lessons via free-to-air television: annual running costs of such TV channels have been less than £2 million with some of this outlay paid for by advertising.
 The channel would also broadcast material that helps promote integration and understanding of British life and culture – from classic comedy and drama to programmes about British history.